bailey27/cppcryptfs/INSTALL.md

 When installing Visual Studio 2017, select "Desktop development with C++", and be sure to also check "MFC and ATL support (x86 and x64)".

+Here is a screenshot that shows what to select.

 [Visual Studio install screenshot](/screenshots/visual_studio_2017_install.png?raw=true")

 The professional edition should be fine if you already have that.
 The "Express" edition will not work due to its lack of support for MFC.